Tillered Docs

 CLI configuration

-The Arctic CLI stores connection details in a configuration file.
+The Arctic CLI stores cluster connection details and global preferences in a YAML file.

 File location

-Override with the --config flag or ARCTIC_CONFIG environment variable.
+Override with the --config flag or the ARCTIC_CONFIG environment variable.

 clusters: